de-passage/parsers.cpp/README.md

 using namespace parsers::description;
 using namespace parsers::dsl;

-// turns an arbitrary range (not necessarily ending with 0) into an integer constexpr auto to_int = [] (auto beg, auto end) {
+// turns an arbitrary range (not necessarily ending with 0, as atoi requires) into an integer constexpr auto to_int = [] (auto beg, auto end) {
   int count = 0;
   while(beg != end) {